zenml-io/blog.zenml.io/_posts/2022-05-04-customer-churn.md

 ---
 layout: post
 author: Ayush Singh
-title: Will they stay or go?
+title: Will they stay or will they go?
 Building a Customer Loyalty Predictor
 description: "We built an end-to-end production-grade pipeline using ZenML for a customer churn model that can predict whether a customer will remain engaged with the company or not."
 publish_date: April 20, 2022
 date: 2022-04-20T10:20:00Z